openenergymonitor/guide/source/setup/index.markdown

 **emonPi**

-- Raspberry Pi based energy monitor
+- Raspberry Pi-based energy monitor
 - Install next to utility meter
-- Local & Remote Emoncms logging
+- Local & Remote Emoncms data logging
-- Requires WiFi / Ethernet plus 2 x power sockets
+- Requires WiFi / Ethernet plus 2 x power outlets
-- Single unit required to monitor solar PV if the generation and site-consumption feeds are in the same physical location and WiFi/Ethernet connectivity is accessible at this location
+- Single unit required to monitor solar PV, provided the generation and site-consumption feeds are in the same physical location and WiFi/Ethernet connectivity is accessible at this location

 **emonTx (optional)**